Looking at 2013 from 1952 Nagoya

 Researcher: Jun Kitazawa

-Looking at 2013 from 1952 is an artwork created by an artist, Rigo23 for “Aichi Triennale 2013”.
+Looking at 2013 from 1952 is an artwork created by artist Rigo23 for “Aichi Triennale 2013.”
 He was born in Madeira Island, Portugal and currently based in San Francisco.
 One of the parts of his exhibition was held in the same place as the previous triennale, Choja-machi, which is well known for the fiber wholesale business.
 The location stands out, even from the pedestrians.
 Empty rooms of the old Tamaya building were perfect for the exhibition and by 2013, first and second floors were taken to build cafes and restaurants.
 It was Rigo23 that chose to use the Tamaya building’s outer wall as a canvas.
 His demand for using the big outer wall as a main material somehow made sense with the location of this building.

 Since Rigo23 has entered the area he started collecting materials to learn history of the location.
 Throughout the research a photo from 1950 has captured his heart.
 It was taken by a famous post-war photographer, which lead Rigo23 to look into photography of Nagoya.
 The photo showed an image of five workers climbed up on the ladder and setting an electric wire.
 Other workers were holding the ladder and some were looking up at the workers.
 This was taken on the most busiest street where the large department stores stand.
 It also captured the stages of the construction of this city and at the same time symbolizing the revival from the war.
 Rigo23 used the photo as a motif to paint the outer wall, which reminds the audience, the past scenery of Choja-machi.

-In today’s Choja-machi (2016) the painting still exists on the old Tamaya building managed by “Choja- machi Art Annual”.
+In today’s Choja-machi (2016) the painting still exists on the old Tamaya building managed by “Choja- machi Art Annual.”
 Moreover, the empty rooms of the buildings are in the practical use labeled as, “Art Labo Aichi Choja-machi” run by the local NPO.

 More Below